stackpath/terraform-provider-stackpath/website/docs/r/compute_workload.html.markdown

 If Dual stack [IPv4, IPv6] is requested then VPC network specified in `network` field is expected to enabled for Dual stack networking.
 Bu default all Default networks are enabled for Dual stack, any user created VPC network needs to be created with [IPv4, IPv6] IPFamilies to enable it for Dual stack networking.
 * `assignments` - (Optional) A list of network assignments used to assign IPs to a network interface.
-If assignments are not provided explicitely then default network assignments are added to workload spec based on `ip_families` and `enable_one_to_one_nat` fields.
+If assignments are not provided explicitly then default network assignments are added to the workload spec based on `ip_families` and `enable_one_to_one_nat` fields.
 See [Assignments](#assignments) below for details.

 ### Assignments

-Each assignment spec support the following arguments:
+Each assignment spec supports the following arguments:

 * `slug` - (Required) Unique identifier name for the assignment.
-* `mode` - (Required) Assignment mode representing allocation class from where IP allocation should happen.
+* `mode` - (Required) Assignment mode representing an allocation class from where IP allocation should happen.
 Currently supported assignment modes are PRIMARY, ONE_TO_ONE_NAT and FORWARD.
-* `allocation_claim_template` - (Required) Allocation claim template used to claim IPs from an allocation. more details about arguments required by allocation_claim_template can be found in [allocation claim](/docs/providers/stackpath/r/compute_network_allocation_claim.html).
+* `allocation_claim_template` - (Required) Allocation claim template used to claim IPs from an allocation.
+More details about arguments required by allocation_claim_template can be found in [allocation claim](/docs/providers/stackpath/r/compute_network_allocation_claim.html).

 ### Image Pull Credentials